japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 NOTE: `buildFilter` is a Scala lazy value which is computed once when accessed and cached afterwards.

-`buildFilter` is a Scala https://www.scala-lang.org/api/2.11.11/#scala.PartialFunction[PartialFunction] that accepts an link:spark-sql-Expression.adoc[Expression] and produces an link:spark-sql-Expression.adoc[Expression], i.e. `PartialFunction[Expression, Expression]`.
+`buildFilter` is a Scala https://www.scala-lang.org/api/2.11.11/#scala.PartialFunction[PartialFunction] that accepts an link:expressions/Expression.md[Expression] and produces an link:expressions/Expression.md[Expression], i.e. `PartialFunction[Expression, Expression]`.

 [[buildFilter-expressions]]
 .buildFilter's Expressions